 externalTrafficPolicy is but a small part, so I would advise getting a good book on the subject if you really want to controller it.
 I would thoroughly recommend Kubernetes in Action by Marko Lukša, as this provides a wealth of real-world information that is easy to understand and follow.

 Despite all that Kubernetes can do, however, there is still something you can do external to your cluster to ensure your application is load balanced and fault tolerant: implement an external load balancer.

 The Civo Load Balancer

 Although Kubernetes ensures requests to each pod service is load balanced, the actual request to the cluster still needs to hit a node.
-If you assign a domain name to the master node and send all traffic to it, then the frontend service on that node will be hit with 100 percent of all traffic.
+If you assign a domain name to the controller node and send all traffic to it, then the frontend service on that node will be hit with 100 percent of all traffic.
 What’s more, if the node fails, the whole application becomes unavailable, which is not good for business.

 The solution is to leverage Civo’s Load Balancer service.

 By supplying a domain and assigning each of the cluster nodes, they can be sufficiently balanced using either a